GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 `11<ad_storage>1<analytics_storage>1<ad_user_data>1<ad_personalization>5`

-Furthermore, the `gcd` parameter does not only contains the information about the current state, but also whether or not the current state was obtained from a default or an update command, or never has been actively set.
+Furthermore, the `gcd` parameter contains information about the current state and whether or not the current state was obtained from a default or an update command or never has been actively set.
 To convey all of this information in a single parameter, Google uses a base64-encoded format, where each letter represents a specific consent state and command type:

 | Letter | Description                                                                      | Consent Status       | Command Type         | Example      |
 | ------ | -------------------------------------------------------------------------------- | -------------------- | -------------------- | ------------ |